Kapur Commission: Kapur Commission

 The commission took three years to complete its work.
 It strongly indicted those responsible for Gandhi's security with negligence.
-It was provided with statements recorded by Bombay police, not produced in the court, especially the testimony of two of Savarkar's close aides - Appa Ramachandra Kasar, his bodyguard, and Gajanan Vishnu Damle, his secretary.
-Statements of both Kasar and Damle that the commission examined, had already been recorded by the Bombay police on 4 March 1948.
+It was provided with statements recorded by Bombay police, not produced in the court, especially the testimony of two of Hindu Mahasabha leader Vinayak Savarkar's close aides - Appa Ramachandra Kasar, his bodyguard, and Gajanan Vishnu Damle, his secretary.
+Statements of both Kasar and Damle that the commission examined had already been recorded by the Bombay police on 4 March 1948.

 Events leading to its formation

-On 12 November 1964, a religious programme was organized in Pune, to celebrate the release of the Gopal Godse, Madanlal Pahwa, Vishnu Karkare from jail after the expiry of their sentences.
-Dr. G. V. Ketkar, grandson of Bal Gangadhar Tilak, former editor of Kesari and then editor of Tarun Bharat, who presided over the function, revealed six months before the actual event, that Nathuram Godse disclosed his ideas to kill Gandhi and was opposed by Ketkar.
+On 12 November 1964, a religious programme was organized in Pune, to celebrate the release of the Gopal Godse, Madanlal Pahwa, Vishnu Karkare from jail after serving their sentences for their role in Gandhi's assassination.
+Dr. G. V. Ketkar, grandson of Bal Gangadhar Tilak, former editor of Kesari and then editor of Tarun Bharat, who presided over the function, revealed that six months before Gandhi's assassination Nathuram Godse had disclosed his ideas to kill Gandhi and was opposed by Ketkar.
 Ketkar said that he passed the information to Balukaka Kanitkar who conveyed it to the then Chief Minister of Bombay State, B. G. Kher.
-The Indian Express in its issue of 14 November 1964, commented adversely on Ketkar's conduct that Ketkar's fore-knowledge of the assassination of Gandhi added to the mystery of the circumstances preceding to the assassination.
+The Indian Express in its issue of 14 November 1964 commented adversely on Ketkar's conduct that Ketkar's fore-knowledge of the assassination of Gandhi added to the mystery of the circumstances preceding to the assassination.
 Ketkar was arrested.
 A public furor ensued both outside and inside the Maharashtra Legislative Assembly and both houses of the Indian parliament.
 There was a suggestion that there had been a deliberate dereliction of duty on the part of people in high authority, who failed to act responsibly even though they had information that could have prevented Gandhi's shooting.
 Under pressure of 29 members of parliament and public opinion, the then-Union home minister, Gulzarilal Nanda, appointed Gopal Swarup Pathak, M. P. and a senior advocate of the Supreme Court of India, in charge of inquiry of conspiracy to murder Gandhi.
 Since both Kanitkar and Kher were deceased, the central government intended on conducting a thorough inquiry with the help of old records in consultation with the government of Maharashtra, Pathak was given three months to conduct his inquiry.
 But as Pathak was appointed a central minister and then governor of Mysore state, the commission of inquiry was reconstituted and Jivanlal Kapur a retired judge of the Supreme Court of India was appointed to conduct the inquiry.